julieeen/pufmon/README.md

 You might want to read the [paper](Docu/Paper.pdf), [talk](/Docu/Talk.pdf) or [thesis](Docu/Thesis.pdf).

-The source cannot be published, please [contact us](mailto:jfietkau@sec.t-labs.tu-berlin.de) if you want to contribute or cooperate.
+The source cannot be published due to leagal issues, so please [contact us](mailto:jfietkau@sec.t-labs.tu-berlin.de) if you want to contribute or collaborate.